Renewable Heat Incentive (RHI)

 Simply choose the property that most closely represents your home to get an idea of how much you're currently spending versus how much you're likely to earn.

 RHI payments for heat pumps and biomass boilers will increase from spring/summer 2017, the government announced in December 2016, so the estimated annual RHI payments in the table below will be larger.
-You are eligible for the higher payment rate if you apply to join the RHI scheme from 14 December 2016; the higher payment rate will apply from spring 2017.
+You are eligible for the higher payment rate if you apply to join the RHI scheme from 14 December 2016; the higher payment rate will apply from spring/summer 2017.

 |RHI earnings and comparison|